Sherman Avenue (Hamilton, Ontario)

 Sherman Avenue is a collector road in the lower portion of Hamilton, Ontario, Canada.
-It begins at the Niagara Escarpment (the mountain) just south of Cumberland Avenue and is a one-way street bisecting the industrialized northern neighbourhoods of the city.
+It begins at the Niagara Escarpment ('The Mountain') just south of Cumberland Avenue and is a one-way street bisecting the industrialized northern neighbourhoods of the city.
 It ends at Ship Street — the site of Steel Company of Canada (Stelco).

+Upper Sherman Avenue is located on the top of escarpment, running roughly from North to South, starting from Concession Street to Rymal Road.
+It does not directly connect with Sherman Avenue below.

+The two Shermans are a former sideroad between lots 8 and 9 of the former Barton Township.

+The Sherman Cut is a rock cut through the brow of the escarpment.
+Beginning at Crockett Street, it runs downhill and north, parallel to Upper Sherman.
+It passes under Concession Street and Mountain Park Avenue, coming to an end at a tee-intersection with the Sherman Access.
+Photos Video.
+In 2019, the Cut handled 21,392 car trips per day.

+The Sherman Access runs diagonally down the slope of the escarpment.
+From the base of the Sherman Cut, it has two legs.
+The west leg (originally known as Mountain Boulevard) proceeds downhill, and makes a sharp hairpin turn in the area of the Jolley Cut and the Claremont Access.
+It ends in a tee intersection with Charlton Avenue East.
+The east leg proceeds downhill until it intercepts the Kenilworth Access.

-The Sherman Access is the only mountain access with time restrictions.
-The pass opens every Monday to Friday during rush hour.
-The northbound is open to traffic for the morning rush; while the southbound is open to traffic during the afternoon rush.
+The Sherman Access has reversible lanes.
+It is the only mountain access with time restrictions.
+The northbound (downhill) is open to traffic for the morning rush; while the southbound (uphill) is open to traffic during the afternoon rush.
 The rest of the time, it operates as a regular two-lane road.